Sharing the results of misconduct allegations

 Once an investigation has concluded, it may be appropriate for the supervisor or a senior ministry executive to inform a person who submitted a formal complaint as to whether their allegation(s) were substantiated or not.
 Even where this is appropriate, information should not be provided about outcomes for respondents nor should information be disclosed regarding specific steps taken to resolve the allegation(s).

-Wherever a ministry is contemplating such a disclosure, advice should be sought from the Public Service Agency.
+Wherever a ministry is contemplating such a disclosure, advice should be sought from the BC Public Service Agency.
 Legal advice may also need to be sought to ensure that any information disclosed is authorized and appropriate.

-Employee & Family Assistance Services
+Employee and Family Assistance Services